Fears of further eruption as New Zealand volcano death toll climbs

 The bodies of the missing are thought to be on the island and recovery teams are on standby at nearby Whakatane but have so far been unable to deploy.

-Seismologists have predicted there is a 40 to 60 per cent chance of another eruption on the island, which sits semi-submerged 50 kilometres out to sea.
+Seismologists have predicted there is a 40 to 60 per cent chance of another eruption on the island, which sits semi-submerged 50km out to sea.

 Poisonous gases are still billowing from the volcanic vent and the island is blanketed in a thick layer of acidic ash.